Sazzo/Sazzo/README.md

 - ✨ Ritsu, A Discord Bot based on the AnimeMusicQuiz (AMQ) game, is one of my biggest projects and now is on more than 900 guilds and serving around 100 matches everyday.
 - 📚 Koyumi, A open-source platform where you can find in which chapter of the manga your favorite anime ended up!
 One of my crazy ideas and still not finished, this project is a mix of what I think will be useful for me and for other people and with me learning more about NestJS and VueJS.
 - 🎲 AleScore, A website that shows Alexandre Esteves last changed score on MyAnimeList.
-This is a really funny one, I made this for one of my favorite brazilian anime youtubers, Jumentossauro which is something that's started as meme ("Looks like people are watching my animelist to see I change a score") to a real website.
+This is a really funny one, I made this for one of my favorite brazilian anime youtubers, Jumentossauro which is something that's started as meme ("Looks like people are watching my animelist to see when I change a score") to a real website.

 ## 💌 How to reach me